cyrilit69/openvpnas_exporter/README.md

 ## Comparison with Alternatives
 [lfdominguez/openvpn-access-exporter](https://github.com/lfdominguez/openvpn-access-exporter)

-It uses `log.db` file and doesn't provide license ad services info
+It uses `log.db` file and doesn't provide license and services info

 All others work with common OpenVPN only :(